 Now this one's been around for a long, long time - since 19th century New Orleans!
 It's often called the "first" American cocktail and thus is the official drink of New Orleans and now a worldwide hit.
-It's name comes from the Sazerac Bar at at The Roosevelt Hotel in New Orleans.
+Its name comes from the Sazerac Bar at at The Roosevelt Hotel in New Orleans.
 It's a flavorful blend of rye whiskey, sugar, absinthe, and bitters, served over ice with a lemon slice or rind for garnish.
 We went to the Roosevelt Hotel for dinner when I was little - I was in awe of it.
 My Uncle Jimmy Bellia worked there as the maître d'hôtel for many years!

 This is how Uncle Jimmy made a Sazerac: